 How long you need MAT depends on your individual substance abuse problems and history.
 Some people use a form of these medications for months, while others need help to maintain sobriety for years.
 But during this time, you lead a responsible life and build strength in your sobriety every day.
 In fact, you can find employment and improve yourself in many ways while receiving treatment.

 For your medication-assisted rehab treatment to work, you need therapies and other services of a licensed treatment facility.
 You cannot simply expect the medication to work as a “magic pill” to overcome your addiction.
 Instead, you must focus on changing many aspects of your life.
 The medication-assisted treatment program simply helps you make that change happen.

 Medication-Assisted Recovery in the Midwest

 People from all over Kansas, Missouri, Iowa, and Nebraska turn to Sunflower Wellness Retreat for the rehab and medication-assisted treatment they need for healthy, fulfilling recovery.
 Through an array of programs and treatment services, Sunflower Wellness Retreat helps you find recovery success where you struggle today.
 These important programs and services include:

-- Detox, inpatient, PHP, IOP, and OP programs
+- Inpatient, PHP, and IOP programs

 - Medication-assisted treatment